-Organization: To promote social development, a minimum score of 5 on the CLASS data.
+Level of support needed to see gains in children's development data.
 This also means that relatively small differences in the quality of teachers' instructional interactions with children (promoting concept development, providing good feedback, stimulating language and conversations) may be especially important for helping children learn more.
 This is not to say that programs should strive just for a score of 3 on Instructional Support.
 Rather, programs should aim high to increase effective instructional interactions.